-29. Funding to create new information and financial management systems has been provided for through the National Treasury during the 2016/17 financial year.
+29. The process of amalgamation has already begun with the merger of the NICD and the National Cancer Registry.
+In addition, funding to create new information and financial management systems has been provided for through the National Treasury during the 2016/17 financial year.
 This significantly reduces the cost of transition.
 There are advanced discussions with the Service around shared corporate functions during the transition processes, reducing the need for additional funding that needs to be made available.
-Lastly, implications on the personnel budget have been reduced due to the decision to align the staff of NAPHISA with the Department of Public Service and Administration's remuneration scales and conditions of service.
+Lastly, implications on the personnel budget have been reduced due to the decision to align the staff of

+NAPHISA with the Department of Public Service and Administration's remuneration scales and conditions of service.